Multi-Fidelity Active Learning with GFlowNets: Method

 While much of the active learning literature \citep{settles2009alsurvey} has focused on so-called \textit{pool-based} active learning, where the learner selects samples from a pool of unlabelled data, we here consider the scenario of \textit{de novo query synthesis}, where samples are selected from the entire object space $\mathcal{X}$.
 This scenario is particularly suited for scientific discovery \citep{king2004functional,xue2016almaterials,yuan2018alpiezoelectrics,kusne2020almaterials}.
 The ultimate goal pursued in active learning applications is also heterogeneous.
 Often, the goal is the same as in classical supervised machine learning: to train an accurate (surrogate) model $h(x)$ of the unknown target function $f(x)$.
-For some problems in scientific discovery, we are usually not interested in the accuracy in the entire input space $\mathcal{X}$, but rather in discovering new, diverse objects with high values of $f$.
-This is connected to other related problems such as Bayesian optimisation \citep{garnett2023bo}, active search \citep{garnett2012activesearch} or experimental design \citep{chaloner1995experimentaldesign}, as reviewed in \cref{sec:relatedwork}.
+In many scientific discovery problems, we are not interested in the surrogate's accuracy across the entire input space $\mathcal{X}$, but rather in discovering new, diverse objects with high values of $f$.
+We have reviewed the literature that is connected to our work in \cref{sec:relatedwork}.